nuagex/nuagex-labs/0810-VNS-VIAVI_OBSERVER/README.md

 The configuration is successful if every step is marked with the green PASS status.
 The configuration execution log can be found under `cats/reports` directory (the full path is provided by CATS at the end of the execution output).

-> Note, the automated lab configuration does not create agents in the ObserverLive application, a user needs to manually create them before running the CATS scripts.
+> Note, the automated lab configuration does not create agents in the Fusion application, a user needs to manually create them before running the CATS scripts.

 # 4 Use cases
 Use cases are to be provisioned by a the user manually after lab configuration completes.